Whats-Cookin/trust_claim_backend/README.md

 pm2 logs index
 ```

-Run this command to check for possible changes in packages, and install changed packages.
+### Update from git and install dependencies

 ```
+cd /data/trust_claim_backend
+git pull
 npm i
 ```

+### If required, database migration

-If there is any database migration, it is a good idea to backup the database.
+If there is any database migration, it is a good idea to backup the database, otherwise you may skip this step.

 ```
 sudo su postgres